scarlehoff/pybliotecario/readme.md

 # Installing the pybliotecario

-TODO: pip upload the package to pip so some of this is automatized

-The pybliotecario can be installed as other python projects, using setuptools.
+The pybliotecario can be installed as other python projects, using pip

+`pip install pybliotecario`

+o setuptools:

 `python3 setup.py install`